 Member of the Board of Management Sales

-„After successfully completing the programme, our trainees know Jungheinrich like the back of their hand.
+„After successfully completing the programme, our graduates know Jungheinrich like the back of their hand.
 Also the possibility to build a large, company-wide network is a once in a lifetime chance and prepares for all following challenges“.

 Member of the Board of Management Finance

 „The programme’s flexibility, structure and projects make it the perfect tool for gaining a deep understanding of Jungheinrich.
-Trainees develop a wide range of skills to help them cope with the challenges of today, such as digitalisation and Intralogistics 4.0“.
+Graduates develop a wide range of skills to help them cope with the challenges of today, such as digitalisation and Intralogistics 4.0“.

 Member of the Board of Management Technics

 „Designing the future logistics requires highly qualified specialists.
-During the programme all our trainees learn to challenge themselves on an everyday basis.
+During the programme all our graduates learn to challenge themselves on an everyday basis.
 Working on specific projects and not loosing the bigger picture enables them to position Jungheinrich as an innovative market leader“.